-NUCYNTA® (tapentadol) is indicated for the relief of moderate to severe acute pain in patients 18 years of age or older.
+NUCYNTA® (tapentadol) is indicated for the management of moderate to severe acute pain in adults.

 DOSAGE AND ADMINISTRATION